 Return a pointer to the shape of the array, with one element per dimension.
-The lifetime of the shape is the same as arr, and should not be manually freed.
+The lifetime of the shape is the same as arr, and must not be manually freed.
 Assuming arr is a valid object, this function cannot fail.

-4.4.1 Opaque values
+4.4.1 Opaque Values

 Each instance of a complex type in an entry point (records, nested tuples, etc) is represented by an opaque C struct named futhark\opaque\foo.
 In the general case, foo will be a hash of the internal representation.
-However, if you insert explicit type annotations in the entry point (and the type name contains only characters valid for C identifiers), the indicated name will be used.
-Note that arrays contain brackets, which are usually not valid in identifiers.
-Defining a simple type abbreviation is the best way around this.
+However, if you insert an explicit type annotation in the entry point (and the type name contains only characters valid in C identifiers), that name will be used.
+Note that arrays contain brackets, which are not valid in identifiers.
+Defining a type abbreviation is the best way around this.